 - 1. Allow students to access the sources, their notes, the classroom activity charts/key word lists, and their draft.
 Remind students that they are not to copy from the sources for their writing. - 2.
 Direct students to re-read their draft from Day 2.
 Review the task using the student checklist poster.
 Suggest to students to add reasons and information to their opinion statement about their favorite fruit. - 3.
 When students are finished writing, remind them to reread and check for capitals and periods. - 4.
 Collect all student writing materials.

 Teacher Directions for Scoring Rubric:

-Use the opinion writing rubric to score the writing and enter a score for each student into Data Director.
+Use the opinion writing rubric to score the writing and enter two scores for each student into School City.
+Students receive a rubric score for opinion writing and for conventions.